Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it shows SAIHM session status and lists specific components (PRS, BFSI, storage by tier, sharing, PHI).
-It distinguishes from sibling tools which perform different actions like forget, propose, or share.
+The description clearly states 'Show SAIHM session status' and lists specific components (PRS, BFSI, storage by tier, sharing, PHI), distinguishing it from sibling tools that involve mutation or governance.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.